A Fire Upon the Deep

 A Fire Upon the Deep is a 1992 science fiction novel by American writer Vernor Vinge.
 It is a space opera involving superhuman intelligences, aliens, variable physics, space battles, love, betrayal, genocide, and a communication medium resembling Usenet.
 A Fire Upon the Deep won the Hugo Award in 1993, sharing it with Doomsday Book by Connie Willis.

 Besides the normal print book editions, the novel was also included on a CD-ROM sold by ClariNet Communications along with the other nominees for the 1993 Hugo awards.
 The CD-ROM edition included numerous annotations by Vinge on his thoughts and intentions about different parts of the book, and was later released as a standalone e-book.
 It has a loose prequel, A Deepness in the Sky, from 1999, and a direct sequel, The Children of the Sky, from 2012.

 Setting

 The novel is set in various locations within the Milky Way.
 The galaxy is divided into four concentric volumes called the "Zones of Thought"; it is not clear to the novel's characters whether this is a natural phenomenon or an artificially created one.
 Each Zone has fundamental differences in basic physical laws.
 One of the main consequences of these differences is the effect on intelligence.
-Artificial intelligence and automation is most directly affected, in that advanced hardware and software from the Beyond or the Transcend will work less and less well as a ship descends towards the Unthinking Depths.
+Artificial intelligence and automation is most directly affected, in that advanced hardware and software from the Beyond or the Transcend will work less well as a ship descends towards the Unthinking Depths.
 Biological intelligence is affected to a lesser degree.

 The four zones are spoken of in terms of "low" to "high" as follows: